What would my father, a chemist with frustrations of his own, have thought of Walter White?

 And in this dark and unpredictable world, where justice is so seldom really served, this is a rage we all can recognize.
 Maybe that’s why we’re addicted to Breaking Bad.

-NB: This is a repost from a year ago, on the occasion of the final installments of BB.
+NB: This is a repost from a few years ago, on the occasion of the final installments of BB.